rcky844/knowledge-handbook/Chemistry/Rate of Reaction/Following the progress of a reaction.md

 $\text{Average rate} ∝ {1\over\text{Time to reach opaque stage}}$ (inversely proportional)

+**Disadvantages for determining initial rate**:
+- The initial rate can only be approximated as it is difficult to determine the time to reach the opaque stage.

 > **Note**:
-> This method is not suitable for applying to reactions which is rapid, since it is not possible to measure the time for the precipitate to form.
+> - This method is not suitable for applying to reactions which is rapid, since it is not possible to measure the time for the precipitate to form.
 One example of such reaction is **precipitation**.
-> For more accurate measurements, use a light sensor to measure the light transmittance of the reaction mixture.
+> - For more accurate measurements, use a light sensor to <u>measure the light transmittance</u> of the reaction mixture.

 #### Titration
 This method involves withdrawing and analysing small portions of known volumes at regular time intervals.